cloudant/terraform-provider-ibm/website/docs/r/cloudant.html.markdown

 * `resource_group_id` - (Optional, Forces new resource, String) The resource group id.
 * `service_endpoints` - (Optional, String) Types of the service endpoints.
 Possible values are 'public', 'private', 'public-and-private'.
 * `tags` - (Optional, Set of String) Tags associated with the instance.

-<a id="nestedblock--cors_config"></a>
-### Nested Arguments for `cors_config`

-* `origins` - (Required, List of String) An array of strings that contain allowed origin domains.
-You have to specify the full URL including the protocol.
-It is recommended that only the HTTPS protocol is used.
-Subdomains count as separate domains, so you have to specify all subdomains used.
-* `allow_credentials` - (Optional, Boolean) Boolean value to allow authentication credentials.
-If set to true, browser requests must be done by using withCredentials = true.
-  * Constraints: The default value is `true`.

 ## Attribute Reference